QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 Homogeneous velocity model
 ##########################
 Simply calculates the straight line traveltimes between stations and points in the grid.
 It is possible to use stations that are outside the specified span of the grid if desired.
 For example, if you have a good prior constraint on the possible location of the seismicity you are hoping to detect; for basal icequakes you may limit the LUT grid to span a small range of depths around the ice-bed interface.
-Any reduction in grid size can greatly reduce the computational cost of running QuakeMigrate, as runtime scales with the number of cells - so `n^3` for an equidimensional lookup table grid of side-length `n`.
+Any reduction in grid size can greatly reduce the computational cost of running QuakeMigrate, as runtime scales with the number of nodes - so `n^3` for an equidimensional lookup table grid of side-length `n`.

 ::